PegliOne/Commercial-Planner/README.md

 # Ongoing Issues

 * Admins can assign users to multiple shifts at the same time and more hours than they opted for
+* Users are notified of cancellations, but do not have the opportunity to cancel them
+* Site is not responsive to smaller screens

 ## Websites Used
 * https://coolors.co/palettes/trending (for the colour scheme)
 * https://fonts.google.com/?preview.text_type=custom (for the fonts)

 ## Production Updates

+### 12/03/21 11:40

+Step Five Complete: Alerts added to notify users of errors and cancellations.
+Website functionality has been tested and shown to work.
+Unnecessary pages and code were deleted.
+Possible further improvements include improving the styling (making whole buttons clickable instead of just the links, making the site responsive to different screen sizes) and addressing the issues above.

 ### 11/03/21 5:45pm